- Interested in working with Power to Change - Students?

-As we seek to help students walk closer to Jesus and experience life in him, social media gives us an opportunity to reach others in a unique way.
+As we seek to help students walk closer to Jesus and experience life in him, our Creative Communications department gives us opportunities to reach others in a unique way.

 Absolutely!
 You can try out different passions and interests while working with us.
 Let us know in the application if there is a combination of roles that you are interested in, and we can see how to incorporate them together.

 Think you’re ready to take it a step further and apply?
-Click here to head over to the application page.
+Press one of the Apply buttons above.
 If you have any questions at all, our HR department would be happy to help you prior to or throughout this process.
 You can contact them at firstname.lastname@example.org.

 Even with all these opportunities, we recognize that you still may not feel that P2C – Students is a good fit for you.
 Did you know that Power to Change – Students is a ministry of Power to Change, which is a family of ten ministries and one humanitarian partner?
 Together as a collective, we seek to help people know Jesus and experience his power to change the world.
 If none of the opportunities we have at P2C-Students interests you, there could be an opportunity in one of our other ministries.
-To learn more about other job opportunities within Power to Change Ministries, you can click here.
+Learn more about other job opportunities within Power to Change Ministries.